spotlightpa/poor-richard/content/berks/2026-02-26-SPLSHAPIROBERKS0226.md

-authors = ["Hanna Holthaus", "Gabriela Martínez"] blurb = "Gov. Josh Shapiro affirmed his opposition to detention facilities in a press conference following a private bipartisan meeting with state representatives and commissioners of Berks and Schuylkill counties." byline = "Hanna Holthaus and Gabriela Martínez of Spotlight PA" description = "Shapiro vowed to block immigrant detention facilities in Berks and Schuylkill Counties during a news conference after a private bipartisan meeting of local officials. " draft = false feed-exclude = false image = "2026/02/01mt-1ajj-p7yr-d993.jpeg" image-caption = "Gov. Josh Shapiro speaks at a press conference at Berks County Agricultural Center in Bern Township on February 26, 2026." image-credit = "Gabriela Martínez for Spotlight PA" image-description = "Gov. Josh Shapiro speaks at a press conference at Berks County Agricultural Center in Bern Township on Feb.
-26, 2026. " image-gravity = "ce" internal-id = "SPLSHAPIROBERKS0226" kicker = "Federal Government"
+authors = ["Hanna Holthaus", "Gabriela Martínez"] blurb = "Gov. Josh Shapiro affirmed his opposition to detention facilities in a press conference following a private bipartisan meeting with state representatives and commissioners of Berks and Schuylkill counties." byline = "Hanna Holthaus and Gabriela Martínez of Spotlight PA" description = "Gov. Shapiro vowed to block immigrant detention facilities in Berks and Schuylkill Counties after a bipartisan meeting with local officials." draft = false feed-exclude = false image = "2026/02/01mt-1ajj-p7yr-d993.jpeg" image-caption = "Gov. Josh Shapiro speaks at a press conference at Berks County Agricultural Center in Bern Township on February 26, 2026." image-credit = "Gabriela Martínez for Spotlight PA" image-description = "Gov. Josh Shapiro speaks at a press conference at Berks County Agricultural Center in Bern Township on February 26, 2026.
+From left, he is with Department of Environmental Protection Deputy Secretary Jill Whitcomb;  Labor & Industry Secretary Nancy Walker, and Department of Health\nSecretary Dr. Debra Bogen." image-gravity = "ce" internal-id = "SPLSHAPIROBERKS0226" kicker = "Federal Government"